online-ml/river/docs/releases/unreleased.md

 ## anomaly

 - Added `anomaly.LocalOutlierFactor`, which is an online version of the LOF algorithm for anomaly detection that matches the scikit-learn implementation.
+  - Made `score_one` method of `anomaly.LocalOutlierFactor` stateless
+  - Defined default score for uninitialized detector

 ## clustering